winedarksea/AutoTS/README.md

 * Allows automatic ensembling of best models
 	* 'horizontal' ensembling on multivariate series - learning the best model for each series
 * Multiple cross validation options
+	* 'seasonal' validation allows forecasts to be optimized for the season of your forecast period
-* Subsetting and weighting to improve search on many multivariate series
+* Subsetting and weighting to improve speed and relevance of search on large datasets
+	* 'constraint' parameter can be used to assure forecasts don't drift beyond historic boundaries
 * Option to use one or a combination of metrics for model selection
 * Import and export of model templates for deployment and greater user customization